carlosDAC2020/CA_Dev_Portfolio/src/pages/portfolio/projects/BP_Tools.md

 title: 'BP Tools'
 pubDate: 2025-10-04
 description: 'A production-level automation platform developed during my internship at Tenaris.
 It transformed key HR workflows, reducing manual processing time by over 85% and is still in active use.'
-languages: ["python", "django", "javascript", "bootstrap", "sqlite", "rest-api", "power-automate", "gemini-api"]
+languages: ["python", "django", "javascript", "bootstrap"]
 image:
   url: "/images/projects/BP_Tools/Vista inicio.png"
   alt: "BP Tools - Automation Platform"
 ---

-**BP Tools** is a production-level web platform I developed from the ground up during my professional internship at **Tenaris** (2024).
+**BP Tools** is a production-level web platform I developed from the ground up during my professional internship at **Tenaris TuboCaribe**.
 The project's mission was to solve a critical business need for the Industrial Business Partners (BP) team: automating highly repetitive, error-prone manual workflows that consumed hours each week.

 The platform serves as an intelligent data processing engine, ingesting raw information from disparate internal systems like **Kronos**, **My People**, and **Univers**, and transforming it into structured, actionable outputs.
 The solution was so successful that it was fully adopted by the team and **remains in active daily use** long after my internship concluded.